 All entering first year students are required to have a 2.75 GPA from high school in order to participate in sorority recruitment.
 Students with at least one semester of college credit must meet a 2.5 cumulative college GPA requirement.
 ONE copy of your high school or college transcript is required prior to the beginning of recruitment.
 Students must also be enrolled in nine credit hours at UNT for the fall semester.

-Please mail ONE copy of your transcript to the mailing address below or deliver directly to the Office of Greek Life, University Union, 4th Level, Room 422.
+***Please mail ONE copy of your transcript to the mailing address below or deliver directly to the Greek Life Center located at 621 S. Welch Street.